 Multi-Location ePayments should not be confused with Multi-Location Revenue reporting.
 Multi-Location Revenue reporting will not modify which bank accounts your ePayments are sent to.

-If you would like to discuss your Multi-Location ePayment options, you can contact your ePayment Partner (their contact information can be found in your Jackrabbit database, from the Gear (icon) > Set Up > ePayments Settings > Credit Card & Bank Account Settings or our ePayments Team at ePayments@jackrabbittech.com.
+If you would like to discuss your Multi-Location ePayment options, you can contact your ePayment Partner (their contact information can be found in your Jackrabbit database, from the Gear (icon) > Settings > ePayments > Credit Card & Bank Account Settings or our ePayments Team at ePayments@jackrabbittech.com.